10-6-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+The English mathematician and writer often regarded as the first computer programmer is Ada Lovelace.
+Ada Lovelace, born in 1815, is known for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+She wrote extensive notes and annotations to Luigi Federico Menabrea's article on the Analytical Engine, and in these notes, she described an algorithm for the engine to calculate Bernoulli numbers.
 ```

 Who is the "Turing machine" named after?